theupdateframework/taps/tap13.md

 ```

 As such, we add to the [Mechanisms that Assigns Targets to Repositories](https://github.com/theupdateframework/taps/blob/master/tap4.md#mechanism-that-assigns-targets-to-repositories)
-support for a reference to the targets file in an identical way to the
+support for a reference to the targets metadata file in an identical way to the
 root file's reference in the [TUF specification](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#4-document-formats).
 However, additionally, the file name must be specified as this is no longer
 targets.json.